SplitmediaLabsLimited/devctl/readme.md

 - You switch between projects back and forth, and they all have their own services to run, and they collide in ports.
 - You have a new guy to onboard fast.

 DevCTL decreases the onboarding time of new devs in any of our projects at Splitmedialabs.
-All the new users needs to have installed is docker, docker-compose and NodeJS 8+.
+All the new users needs to have installed is docker (with docker compose V2) and NodeJS 16+.
 Once a project is setup with devctl, its users does not require knowledge of docker.

 ## What DevCTL is **NOT**

-- It is not a thick layer on docker-compose.
+- It is not a thick layer on docker compose.
 It's a tool to switch "presets" of services.
-For advanced use cases, you still need to know how docker-compose and its networking components works.
-For simple use cases, the CLI generators should be enought to help you. **If you don't understand docker-compose, this project will most likely make it more confusing.**
+For advanced use cases, you still need to know how docker compose and its networking components works.
+For simple use cases, the CLI generators should be enought to help you. **If you don't understand docker compose, this project will most likely make it more confusing.**
-- The docker-compose files that it generates are not meant to be used in production.
+- The docker-compose.yaml files that it generates are not meant to be used in production.

 ## Getting Started